See the great new R7 MK2 DAC review in 10Audio. Review link below

 10. A firmware upgrade port is on the rear panel so there is no need to open the cover to upgrade the firmware.

-R28 (2022 version) Balanced preamp with resistor ladder DAC & 9.5wpc headphone amp
+R28 (2022 version) Balanced remote preamp with resistor ladder DAC & 9.5wpc headphone amp

 The R28 is a fully Fully Balanced solid state preamp with 9.5 watts per channel headphone amp and a resistor ladder DAC.
 We continue to be shocked at this level of sonic performance along with this feature set at this cost.
 Comparable products sell for $3000.00 from the competition.